neurospin/pynet/README.rst

 The 'get_tools' function returns a dictionary with all available 'networks', 'losses', 'regularizers', and 'metrics'.

-Then each network has been embeded in a Deep Learning training interface.
+Then each network has been embeded in a Deep Learning training interface providing a 'training' and a 'testing' method.
 Network parameters are set using the NetParameters object.
 You can list all these interfaces by executing in a Python shell::